twmccormick/ECE-6110-PWM-Servo/README.md

  ECE 6110 - Tyler McCormick - Extentsion

- This code simply creates a PWM signal with a period of 20ms and simply changes the duty cycle from 5% to 10% back and forth with a small delay in bettwen each change.
+ This code simply creates a PWM signal with a period of 20ms and simply changes the duty cycle from 5% to 10% back and forth with a small delay in between each change.

  This generated PWM signal is then attached to one of the pins of the development board, which is then connected to the signal wire of a small servo.